gpustack/llama-box/README.md

                                   only commonly used templates are accepted:
                                   https://github.com/ggerganov/llama.cpp/wiki/Templates-supported-by-llama_chat_apply_template
          --chat-template-file FILE
-                                  set a file to load a custom jinja chat template -sps,  --slot-prompt-similarity N
+                                  set a file to load a custom jinja chat template (default: template taken from model's metadata)
+  -sps,  --slot-prompt-similarity N
                                   how much the prompt of a request must match the prompt of a slot in order to use that slot (default: 0.50, 0.0 = disabled)